ubc/getting-started-with-the-canvas-api-with-python/README.md

 ### What to do from here

+Try running some other scripts from [Capico](https://github.com/ubccapico).

-Write your own code and run it!
+You can also write your own code and run it!
 Be mindful that the API is running on the production Canvas instance - if you want to run against the Beta or Test instance, change the URL in `main.py` to `https://ubc.test.instructure.com` or `http://ubc.beta.instructure.com` and regenerate your token(s) from the Beta/Test site.

 ## Authors